 Under the Law, in cases where a dividend distribution of surplus is made, the smaller of an amount equal to 10% of the dividend or the excess, if any, of 25% of common stock over the total of additional paid-in capital and legal earnings reserve must be set aside as additional paid-in capital or legal earnings reserve.
-Legal earnings reserve is included in retained earnings in the accompanying consolidated halance sheets earnings, respectively, which are potentially available for dividends.
-The maximum amount that the Company can distribute as dividends is calculated based on the non-consolidated financial statements of the Company in accordance with the Law.
+Legal earnings reserve is included in retained earnings in the accompanying consolidated balance sheets.